yibo-cao/yibo-cao.github.io/_pages/about.md

   - /about.html
 ---

-I'm a graduating research-based master student in Mechanical Engineering Department at [Carnegie Mellon University](https://www.cmu.edu/), major in robotics.
+I'm a graduating (graduating by May 14th) research-based master student in the Mechanical Engineering Department at [Carnegie Mellon University](https://www.cmu.edu/), major in robotics.
 I'm a member of [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) in [the Robotics Institute](https://www.ri.cmu.edu/) and my advisor is Prof. [Howie Choset](https://www.cs.cmu.edu/~./choset/bio.html).
 My research topics are 3D semantic segmentation and perception for mobile robots.

 I'm interested in solving 3D perception problems (especially the semantic understanding of 3D environments) using both deep learning methods and geometric methods.